usaid-cs/yesterday-i-learned/random.md

 - Browning your ground beef with mozzarella cheese is a perfect way to waste your mozzarella cheese.
 - A _nit_ is [one candela per square meter (cd/m2)](https://www.lifewire.com/understanding-nits-lumens-brightness-4125499).
 An _ANSI Lumen_ is "the amount of light that is reflected off of a one square meter area that is one meter from a one candela light source," equivalent to whatever nits divided by 3.426 (for projectors only?)
 - Everything is soldered onto the Dell Inspiron 7000 series.
 They are worth nothing no matter how good the specs are.
-- Emergency vehicles can pass a schoolbus only if the bus'es stop signs are folded in.
 - Privation pretty much means deprivation.
 Of food and stuff.
 - "A fragrance should be _discovered_ not _announced_." - OfferChakon
 - The statue of liberty was [copper](https://www.hipmunk.com/tailwind/shiny-see-in-color-how-the-statue-of-liberty/).